javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 # Browser environment, specs

 The JavaScript language was initially created for web browsers.
-But as of now, it evolved and became a language with many uses and platforms.
+Since then, it evolved and became a language with many uses and platforms.

 A platform may be either a browser or a web-server or a washing machine or another *host*.
 Each of them provides platform-specific functionality.
-The JavaScript standard called that a *host environment*.
+The JavaScript specification calls that a *host environment*.

-That host environment provides additional objects and functions to the language core.
-Web browsers provide means to control web pages.
-Node.JS provides server-side features.
-There are other host environments too.
+A host environment provides platform-specific objects and functions additionally to the language core.
+Web browsers give means to control web pages.
+Node.JS provides server-side features, and so on.

 [cut]